Tee Fitting Size Chart: From DN15 to DN600 Explained

 Material Considerations and Pressure Ratings

-Another vital aspect to consider when using a tee fitting size chart is the material of the fitting and its corresponding pressure rating.
-Different materials, such as carbon steel, stainless steel, or various alloys, have different pressure-bearing capabilities.
-The tee fitting size chart often includes information about the maximum allowable working pressure (MAWP) for each size and material combination.
-It's crucial to select a tee fitting that can withstand the operating pressure of your system.
-Additionally, consider the temperature of the fluid or gas flowing through the pipes, as this can affect the pressure rating.
-Always consult the tee fitting size chart and manufacturer specifications to ensure the chosen fitting meets your system's requirements.
+When using a tee fitting size chart, it is also important to think about the material of the fitting and its pressure grade.
+Different materials, like carbon steel, stainless steel, and different metals, can hold different amounts of pressure.
+Most of the time, the tee fitting size chart lists the maximum allowed working pressure (MAWP) for each size and material combo.
+It is very important to pick a tee fitting that can handle the pressure that your system is under.
+Also, think about how hot or cold the gas or fluid is that is moving through the lines.
+This can change the pressure number.
+Always look at the tee fitting size chart and the manufacturer's instructions to make sure the fitting you choose fits your system.

 Wall Thickness and Schedule